 In addition to attending Accelerated BSN skills labs two to three days a week, we offer open lab hours for students who want to further hone their skills.

 Nursing Simulation Labs

-Building on the skills lab concept, nursing simulation is about as close as you get to real-world practice without interacting with human patients.
+Building on the skills lab concept, nursing simulation labs are about as close as you get to real-world practice without interacting with human patients.
 Here, you’ll participate in a variety of scenarios designed to challenge and grow your ability to solve problems, think critically and collaborate with others, all in a safe environment where it’s okay to make mistakes.

 At the heart of these mock scenarios are state-of-the-art medical manikins.
 Controlled by your simulation instructors, these manikins don’t just look human; they act it, too.
 From simulating a variety of conditions — such as allergic reactions, blood loss and cardiac arrest — and responding to medical procedures to describing their symptoms and asking questions, these patient simulators allow you to actively engage in patient assessment and care.

-However, the learning opportunities don’t stop when your simulation ends.
+However, the learning opportunities don’t stop when your nursing simulation labs end.
 Afterward, you and your lab group will watch recordings of each scenario and discuss how it went.
 This not only allows you to learn from your and other students’ mistakes, it also provides your instructor guidance on what he or she needs to focus on to best help you.

 Contact us to learn more about how our ABSN skills and simulation labs prepare you for a future in nursing.